Ethereum address is not formatted properly

 Why am I seeing this error message?

-You are seeing this message while sending Ethereum (ETH) or any ERC20 asset out of Exodus is because the address you have scanned or entered in the send field is a bad address.
+The Ethereum (ETH) or any other ERC20 asset address you have entered or scanned into the Send field is a bad address.
 Ignoring this can lead to loss of funds.

 What should I do if I get this message?

-You must manually verify each character of the address you are sending to if you get this message - ignoring even a single character can lead to loss of funds.
+You must manually verify each character of the address you are sending to.
+Ignoring even a single character can lead to loss of funds.
 Exodus cannot recover funds if you send them to the wrong address.
-Just manually triple-check the address before you hit send.
-Or better yet, copy-paste the address from the source instead of using a QR Code scan.
+Just manually triple-check the address before you hit Send.
+Or better yet, copy-paste the address from the source instead of using a QR Code.

 I am interested in learning the technical details of this sorcery!

 For example, here is a valid "receive" address for ETH: 0x507877C2E26f1387432D067D2DaAfa7d0420d90a.
 If you were to alter one of the letters in the middle, 0x507877C2E26f1387432E067D2DaAfa7d0420d90a ('E067' instead of 'D067'), Exodus will catch this and show you the above warning.
 The reason is that we internally run what's called a "checksum" on the address itself to verify the internal integrity of the address.
 Exodus will warn you since it determines that the address is invalid or incorrect.

-What Exodus now has is the ability to test the address and make sure it is "mixed case."
+Exodus now has the ability to not only test the address for the right characters but also to make sure it is "mixed case."
 This allows you, the user, to be certain the address is being checked for correctness and will prevent you from accidentally sending funds to a malformed address and losing them forever!

 This applies to all ERC-20 tokens such as Aragon (ANT), Golem (GNT), Augur (REP), District0X (DNT), etc.